alexellis/k3sup/README.md

 You may have run into an issue where `sudo` access is required for `kubectl` access.

-You should not run kubectl on your server or agent nodes. k3sup is designed to rewrite and/or merge your cluster's config to your local KUBECONFIG file.
-You should run `kubectl` on your laptop / client machine.
+You should not run `kubectl` directly on hosts where K3s is installed. k3sup is designed to rewrite and/or merge your cluster's config to your local KUBECONFIG file.

+You should only run `kubectl` on your laptop / client machine.

-If you've lost your kubeconfig, you can use `k3sup install --skip-install`.
+If you've lost your kubeconfig, you can use `k3sup get-config`.
 See also the various flags for merging and setting a context name.

 ### Smart cards and 2FA